-overview of the graduate program
+overview of the department and graduate program

 welcome!